-Relevant Policy Analysis of Project Consistency LU-15.4 Develop a center focus within the community that combines commercial, civic, cultural and recreational uses.
+Table C-1 Consistency Analysis Policy # Relevant Policy Analysis of Project Consistency LU-15.4 Develop a center focus within the community that combines commercial, civic, cultural and recreational uses.
 The Project site is located within the central part of the City.
-The proposed modified Project's development with a variety of commercial and entertainment venues would contribute development at a location amidst the Carson Civic Center, the StubHub Center, California State University at Dominguez Hills, the South Bay Pavilion, and the Victoria Golf Course and Park, thus adding to the centrality of such community uses.
+The proposed modified project's development of the Project Site with a variety of commercial and entertainment venues would contribute development at a location amidst the Carson Civic Center, the StubHub Center, California State University at Dominguez Hills, the South Bay Pavilion, and the Victoria Golf Course and Park, thus adding to the centrality of such community uses.
 LU-15.5 Ensure that the design of public spaces encourages the attention and presence of people at all hours of the day and night.
-The proposed modified Project is anticipated to offer entertainment and dining as well as shopping opportunities.
+The proposed modified project Development under this Specific Plan is anticipated to offer entertainment and dining as well as shopping opportunities.
 These activities would continue into the evening hours.
 The SPA includes standards for public art and landscaping to enhance the public spaces.
 LU-15.6 Ensure development of pedestrian oriented improvements which provide better connections between and within all developments while reducing dependence on vehicle travel.
-The proposed modified Project includes an internal system of pedestrian sidewalks and pathways that would interconnect all portions of the Property.
-CITY OF C CARSON GENERAL PLAN, HOUS ING ELEMENT (2014-2021)-POLICIES H-1.3 Promote economic well being of the City by encouraging the development and diversification of its economic base.
-The proposed modified Project would include up to 1,834,833 sq.ft. of commercial uses.
+The proposed modified project Development under this Specific Plan includes an internal system of pedestrian sidewalks and pathways that would interconnect all portions of the Property.
+CITY OF CA RSON GENERAL PLAN, HOUSING ELEMENT (2014-2021)- POLICIES H-1.3 Promote economic well being of the City by encouraging the development and diversification of its economic base.
+The proposed modified project-Development under this Specific Plan would include up to 1,834,833 sq.ft. of commercial uses.
 Commercial uses are anticipated to include a broad array of uses; e.g., regional commercial, including outlet uses, neighborhood commercial, restaurants, commercial recreation/entertainment, and hotel uses.
 Within specific retail sectors, development on the Property is not anticipated to result in short- or long-term impacts to the regional commercial sector but is projected to have a short-term negative effect on the local-serving commercial sector.
 However, it is forecasted that these short-term effects would be substantially reduced in the long term as household growth continues into the future.
 H-1.5 Establish and maintain development standards that support housing development while protecting the quality of life.
-The proposed modified Project, in combination with the 300 residential units entitled for construction on DD3, would provide up to 1,550 housing units.
+The proposed modified project-Development under this Specific Plan, in combination with the 300 residential units entitled for construction on DD3, would provide up to 1,550 housing units.
 These housing units would be developed subject to development and design guidelines established in the SPA, addressing such items as but not limited to site planning, building massing, color and materials, and building detailing.
+H-2.2 Assure residential safety and security Residential, mixed-use, and commercial development would be subject to the lighting standards set forth in SPA Section 6.7, which provide minimum nighttime standards to ensure safety.
+In addition, a Community Safety Center would be provided for the proposed modified project Project Site for use by the Property's private security force and the Los Angeles County Sheriff's Department.